 The Company provides for deferred taxes using the asset and liability approach.
 Under this method, deferred tax assets and liabilities are recognized for future tax consequences attributable to operating loss and tax credit carryforwards, as well as differences between the carrying amounts of existing assets and liabilities and their respective tax bases.
-The Company's principal differences are related to timing of deductibility of certain items, such as depreciation, amortization and expense for options issued to nonemployees.
-Deferred tax assets and liabilities are measured using enacted tax rates that are expected to apply to taxable income in the years such temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period of enactment.
+The Company's principal differences are related to timing of deductibility of certain items, such as depreciation, amortization, and expense for options issued to nonemployees.
+Deferred tax assets and liabilities are measured using enacted tax rates that are expected to apply to taxable income in the years such temporary differences are recognize a tax position in its consolidated financial statements unless it is more likely than not that the position will be sustained by the taxing authority.

-The Company adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 (FIN 48) in January 2007.
+The Company adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109 (FIN 48).
 FIN 48 provides a recognition threshold and guidance for measurement of income tax positions taken or expected to be taken on a tax return.
-These standards require that the Company eliminate the income tax benefits associated with any income tax position where it is not "more likely than not" that the position would be sustained upon examination by the taxing authorities.
+These standards require that the company eliminate the income tax benefits associated with any income tax position where it is not "more likely than not" that the position would be sustained upon examination by the taxing authorities.
+The adoption of FIN 48 requires an adjustment to retained earnings for the tax benefit of any uncertain tax positions existing prior to January 1, 2007.
 As of January 1, 2007, the Company's uncertain tax positions were previously reserved under SFAS No. 5, Accounting for Contingencies (SFAS 5).
 As a result, the adoption of FIN 48 did not result in any adjustment to shareholders' equity.